• Skip to primary navigation

 • 1 ¾ Cups Granulated Sugar

-• 2 Tbsp Fresh Lemon Zest
+• 2 tablespoon Fresh Lemon Zest

 Topping

-• Powdered Sugar for sprinkling
+• Powdered Sugar, for sprinkling

 Instructions